blurpy/qa401w/README.md

 ![Screenshot](img/qa401w.png)

+Example shows the left channel in loopback on the QA401 and the right channel through a preamp.

+## How to use

-Due to missing CORS headers in the REST API it will not work by default.
+Due to missing CORS support in the REST API it will not work by default.
 I currently use a [proxy](https://github.com/Shivam010/bypass-cors/) as a workaround.

-## How to use
+This will be fixed in the next release of QA401H.

-1. Download and start QA401H
+1. Download and start QA401H v0.996 or newer
 2. Download/build/start a CORS bypass proxy
 3. Open [index.html](index.html) in the browser